drsydd/FunkyStation-Medical-Suggestions/README.md

 4) Meds should be pills of various colors.
 Some should be IV for the most severe cases and need to be done administered by someone else in medbay.
 See below for new IV drugs.

-5) Instead of family medical history (useless gameplay wise, but good for RP?), maybe change to personal medical history.
+5) Instead of family medical history (useless gameplay wise, but good for RP?), maybe change to personal medical history or add that.
 The history and prescription combination will define the consequences if the treatment is not taken.
 For example, beta-blockers have 3 usual indications:
 * If patient has migraines history, not taken betablockers will lead to headaches.
 Solved by taking pills.
 * If patient has chronic heart failure history, not taking them will lead to acute heart failure.
 Use IV drug (Furosemide) to cure.
 * If patient has essential tremor history (New), not taking them leads to hands shaking and dropping items on the floor regularly.
 Solved by taking pills.